safing/portmaster/service/splittun/proxy/README.md

 * **Pooled buffers** — TCP pipes use a `sync.Pool` of 32 KiB `[]byte` slices;
   the UDP path uses a separate pool of 64 KiB slices (maximum UDP payload).
   Both avoid per-transfer heap allocations in steady state.
-* **Goroutine budget** — the TCP proxy spawns two goroutines per session (one per direction) plus a shutdown watchdog; the UDP proxy spawns one goroutine per session (upstream reader) plus a shared cleanup loop.
+* **Goroutine budget** — the TCP proxy spawns four goroutines per session: one session handler, two bidirectional copy goroutines (one per direction), and one watchdog; the UDP proxy spawns one goroutine per session (upstream reader) plus two shared goroutines (inbound read loop and idle cleanup loop).
   All goroutines are tracked via a `sync.WaitGroup`.
 * **Half-close** — when one TCP peer closes its write side, the proxy attempts `CloseWrite` on the upstream, enabling proper FIN propagation.
 * **NAT session table** — UDP sessions are keyed by the client's `"ip:port"`